kenschneider18/rpi-metro-display/README.md

 Python code for DC metrorail times display.

-> :warning: **Users Prior to 11/15/2022: If your stations and lines files aren't being updated with cronjobs, you may not be able to resolve the Silver Line Extension stations e.g. Dulles, Ashburn.
-To fix this, please pull new copies of these files and restart your display.**
+> :warning: **Users Prior to 11/12/2023: This project has been updated to use Python 3, see [this doc](https://www.python.org/doc/sunset-python-2/#:~:text=The%20sunset%20date%20has%20now,when%20we%20released%20Python%202.7.) for information on the sunsetting of Python 2.
+If your display is working fine with Python 2 and you don't wish to upgrade, be advised that pulling the latest code will break your display until you update to Python 3.
+If you've already pulled the latest code by mistake, please either use the branch `v1.x` or release `v1.0.5`.**

 A WMATA API Key is needed to get live train data.
 API keys are free and you can sign up for one [here](https://developer.wmata.com/).